CTzatzakis/HANGMAN_linux/README.md

 To play the game type ./game in the terminal.
-This game reads a dictionary.txt and a highscores.txt in the same directory as the hangman script.
+This game reads a dictionary.txt and a highscores.txt in the same directory as the game script.